-LPOCV [9,14] was first introduced for general ranking tasks.
+LPOCV (Cortes et al., 2007a; Pahikkala et al., 2008) was first introduced for general ranking tasks.
 Here, we propose its use for AUC calculation, since it avoids many of the pitfalls associated with the pooling and averaging techniques.
 Analogously to LOOCV, each possible positive-negative pair of training instances is left out of at a time from the training set.
-Formally, the AUC performance is calculated with LPOCV as where $f{\{i,j\}}$ denotes a classifier trained without the i-th and j-th training example.
+Formally, the AUC performance is calculated with LPOCV as where $f{\overline{\{i,j\}}}$ denotes a classifier trained without the i-th and j-th training example and $X+ \subset X$ and $X- \subset X$ denote the positive and negative examples in the training set X, respectively.

 Being an extreme form of averaging, where each positive-negative pair of training examples forms an individual hold-out set, this approach is natural when AUC is used as a performance measure, since it guarantees the maximal use of available training data.
-Moreover, the LPOCV estimate, taken over a training set of m examples, is an unbiased estimate of the unconditional expected AUC over a sample of m - 2 examples (for a proof, see [9]).
+Moreover, the LPOCV estimate, taken over a training set of m examples, is an unbiased estimate of the unconditional expected AUC over a sample of m - 2 examples (for a proof, see (Cortes et al., 2007a)).

 The computational cost can be seen as a limitation for cross-validation techniques in general, and in particular for the LOOCV and LPOCV.
-For a training set of m examples a straightforward implementation of LOOCV requires training the learner m times, with LPOCV the required number of training rounds is of the order $O(m^2)$ .
+For a training set of m examples a straightforward implementation of LOOCV requires training the learner m times, with LPOCV the required number of training rounds is of the order $O(m^2)$.
 While these computational costs may be affordable on small training sets, they can become a limiting factor as the training set size increases.